 If you decide to participate or have questions, please call for an appointment for evaluation.

-The following videos are seated examples of the warm up portion of a typical Stay Fit exercise class.
+The following videos include a typical seated Stay Fit exercise class warm up and a seated Tai Chi exercise routine.
 They are intended to give you an idea of what we do in class.
 For more information, please contact 215-572-2144.